Doug Pederson: Philadelphia Eagles

 Pederson signed a three-year, $4.5 million contract with the Philadelphia Eagles on February 18, 1999, to become the team's starting quarterback under new head coach Andy Reid, who was Pederson's quarterbacks coach in Green Bay from 1997 to 1998.
 The Eagles drafted Donovan McNabb with the second overall pick in the 1999 NFL draft in April 1999, and Reid said Pederson would remain the starter until McNabb was ready to play.

 In his nine starts for the Eagles, Pederson had a 2–7 record, a 51.6% completion rate, 1,168 passing yards, six touchdowns, and nine interceptions.
-In his first career start, a week 1 game against the Arizona Cardinals, Pederson threw two touchdowns in the first quarter to help give the Eagles a 21–0 lead.
+In his first career start, a Week 1 game against the Arizona Cardinals, Pederson threw two touchdowns in the first quarter to help give the Eagles a 21–0 lead.
 The Cardinals came back, however, and won the game on a field goal as time expired, 25–24.
 Pederson went 12-for-25 for 91 yards and two touchdowns in the game.
-McNabb replaced Pederson, who suffered a bruised throwing shoulder, after one half in a week 2 loss to the Tampa Bay Buccaneers, in which Pederson went 12-of-19 for 100 yards and an interception.
-Pederson started a week 3 shutout loss (26–0) to the Buffalo Bills, going 14-of-26 for 137 yards and two lost fumbles, before being replaced by McNabb again in the fourth quarter.
-In a week 4 loss to the New York Giants, Pederson went 6-for-15 for 75 yards and two interceptions before being replaced by McNabb after halftime.
-Pederson's first NFL win came in week 5 in a game against the Dallas Cowboys.
-He played the entire game, going 11-of-29 for 145 yards, one touchdown, and one interception.
+McNabb replaced Pederson, who suffered a bruised throwing shoulder, after one half in a Week 2 loss to the Tampa Bay Buccaneers, in which Pederson went 12-of-19 for 100 yards and an interception.
+Pederson started a Week 3 shutout loss (26–0) to the Buffalo Bills, going 14-of-26 for 137 yards and two lost fumbles, before being replaced by McNabb again in the fourth quarter.
+During a Week 4 loss to the New York Giants, Pederson went 6-for-15 for 75 yards and two interceptions before being replaced by McNabb after halftime.
+Pederson's first NFL win came in Week 5 against the Dallas Cowboys.
+He played the entire game, going 11-of-29 for 145 yards, a touchdown, and an interception.
 Pederson played the entirety of the next three games, posting a 1–2 record while throwing three touchdowns and three interceptions.
 In his final start as an Eagle, Pederson was benched at halftime of a week 9 game against the Carolina Panthers after going 3-of-9 for 28 yards and being down 23–0.
 He did not see game action at quarterback again until a week 14 game against the Cowboys in which McNabb suffered an injury in the fourth quarter.
 Pederson went 8-for-12 for 108 yards and a touchdown in the loss, and Koy Detmer received the start ahead of him in week 15 with McNabb still injured.
 After Pederson spent the next season's training camp with the team, the Eagles released him on August 28, 2000.